DIY Budget Spring Cleaning

 By utilizing these transfer tools, you can easily automate your savings.
 Do it on payday, before the money has a chance to creep out to other things.
 You deserve to pay yourself first.

 Another helpful step to take regarding savings is setting up a cushion amount in your checking.
-If you’re working on setting up a monthly budget, we have a budgeting webinar, a downloadable budgeting eBook guide, and a customizable budgeting template to help you out.
+If you’re working on setting up a monthly budget, we have a webinar on easy budgeting, a downloadable budget plan, and a customizable free budgeting template to help you out.

 But monthly budgeting is tricky because sometimes the water bill and the electric bill and the cable bill and the cell phone bill are all due on the same day, and it's two days before your next source of income hits your account.
 When that happens, it’s hard to make the budget work.
 That’s why setting up a cushion amount in your checking account, an extra couple hundred dollars (we recommend $500) and leaving it in there, pretending it's not there, , that could help you have a cushion in there just in case that overlap happens where all your bills are due and you don't have that paycheck coming in yet.
 It will keep your account from going negative.